Best Time to Visit the Seychelles

 No matter the season, the temperature in the Seychelles rarely dips below 23 degrees Celsius, with an average of around 27 degrees year-round.
 Talk about paradise!
 You can thank its proximity to the equator for this awesome climate.

 During these months, travelers can get the best of everything the islands have to offer.
 The humidity that plagues this island nation (especially during December to April, where humidity often reaches 80 percent) disappears by April and won't rear its sweaty head again until the following December.
-The rains that hammer down during December through February also take a hiatus.
+The rains that hammer down during December through February also take a hiatus, which means you can leave your raincoat at home.

 If you're looking for value, May is your best bet.
 Not only is the weather dry and lacking in humidity, but fewer tourists populate the luxuriously sandy shores during this month.
 Southeasterly winds bring a much-welcomed breeze to help cut the heat and humidity while offering optimal conditions for surfing, sailing, and windsurfing.